 The likely availability of sufficient evidence to support an allegation of impaired fitness to practise

 The following are examples of where the triage officer might conclude that evidence is so unlikely to be available that the case should be closed:

 The events have already been formally investigated by another body and no evidence was found to support the concern

 Another body might include a social worker’s employer.
-The triage officer must look at what and how the other body investigated in order to decide whether a Social Work England investigation might come to the same, or a different, outcome.
-The triage officer must carefully review the evidence obtained and considered by the other body, rather than focus on the outcome of the other body’s investigation.
-For example, the triage officer should be slow to close a case where another body resolved conflicts in evidence based on their judgement about its credibility– a Social Work England investigation might reach a different conclusion.
+The triage officer must look at what and how the other body investigated to decide whether or not a Social Work England investigation might come to the same outcome.
+The triage officer must carefully review the evidence obtained and considered by the other body rather than focusing on the outcome of the other body’s investigation.

+The triage officer should be slow to close a case where another body resolved conflicts in evidence based on their judgement about its credibility– a Social Work England investigation might reach a different conclusion.

 The concern is speculative

 An example of a speculative concern might be a concern that the social worker gave a dishonest opinion in family court proceedings.